 - Are there settings that work better than others with this type of metal?
 Palladium can work with any kind of setting, all the way from bezel-set to prong.
 It really comes down to personal preference and what you want in the design of your ring.

 - Where can I shop for a palladium ring?
 Even though palladium is a rarer metal, many retailers still sell this type of metal.
 Working with a trusted jeweler is important when choosing where to purchase your palladium ring because they may be more trained in how to manipulate the precious metal.

 How to Care for a Palladium Ring

-One perk of purchasing a palladium ring is that the color will not change over time, and if anything, it will develop patina.
-Patina is a look that occurs naturally over time to platinum and palladium metals.
-It gives the metal a unique matte look, although if you decide you do not like this look, you can have your ring polished back to its shiner state.
+One perk of purchasing a palladium ring is that the color will not change over time, and if anything, it will develop a patina, which is a look that occurs naturally to platinum and palladium metals.
+It gives the metal a unique matte look, although if you decide you do not like this look, you can have your ring polished back to its shinier state.

 Ahead, scroll through 20 palladium engagement rings.

 This palladium ring has an eye-catching, opaque black diamond center stone with a dominant palladium band.
 It’s ideal for a bride who wants a sleek, modern look and an alternative to a traditional engagement ring.
 Abby Sparks Jewelers can provide a custom-designed ring similar to this previous custom ring.